Row of beehives in a spring UK apiary representing April beekeeping tasks

 Early swarm control preparation:

-• Make sure you understand at least one swarm control method before queen cells appear.
+• Make sure you understand at least one swarm prevention method before queen cells appear.

 • Check that hives have enough brood space and that queens are not cramped by honey or pollen.